Collection Development and Maintenance Policy

 • Special needs of library patrons for materials in accessible formats

-It is the Library’s goal to build a balanced collection comprising materials of popular interest as well as materials of permanent worth.
+It is the library’s goal to build a balanced collection comprising materials of popular interest as well as materials of permanent worth.
 Anticipated popular demand is a significant basis for selection.
 Conversely, many great works of scholarship and literature are keystones of modern knowledge and culture but may not necessarily be high demand items.
-The Library will select popular-demand items as well as materials of permanent value, regardless of whether or not they will be widely used.
+The library will select popular-demand items as well as materials of permanent value, regardless of whether or not they will be widely used.

 Purchase requests from library users are welcome.
 These requests are considered using the same criteria as above.
-The Library will make every effort to obtain items that do not meet our selection criteria via Interlibrary Loan.
+The library will make every effort to obtain items that do not meet our selection criteria via Interlibrary Loan.

-MATERIALS FOR TEENS AND CHILDREN
+MATERIALS FOR CHILDREN AND TEENS

 CHOICE OF LIBRARY MATERIALS BY MINORS

-The Library recognizes the role of the parents or legal guardians in supervising the borrowing choices made by their minor children.
+The library recognizes the role of the parents or legal guardians in supervising the borrowing choices made by their minor children.

-The library staff and trustees are charged with the responsibility of providing free and equal access to library materials and services to all people.
+The library staff and Board are charged with the responsibility of providing free and equal access to library materials and services to all people.
 Moreover, it is impossible for them to know or predict the opinions of parents and guardians regarding the specific borrowing selections made by minor children.

 GIFTS

-The Library accepts gifts of books and other materials without commitment as to final disposition.
+The library accepts gifts of books and other materials without commitment as to final disposition.
 It assumes unconditional ownership of all items donated and retains the right to use gifts, give them to the Friends of the Canton Public Library to sell, or otherwise dispose of them as it sees fit.

-Gift items must meet the same selection criteria as do purchased materials.
+Gift items added to the collection must meet the same selection criteria as do purchased materials.
 Materials in poor physical condition or containing out-of-date or inaccurate information will not be accepted.
 Duplicate copies of items already in the collection will be added only if needed.
 Gift materials will not be accepted with restrictions or conditions that necessitate special and separate housing, processing, or treatment.
 The only form of donor or memorial identification will be a gift plate.

 Special consideration is given to items being donated for archival purposes in the Local History Room.
 Please refer to the Local History Room Collection and Usage Policy for details.